SoftwareHeritage/swh-environment/docker/README.md

 - create an alias `doco` for `docker-compose` because this is way too long to type,

-- add a `swhclean` shell function to clean your source directories so that there is no conflict with docker containers using local swh repositories (see below).
-This will delete any `.tox`, `__pycache__` and `.hypothesis` directory found in your swh-environment directory.

 So now you can easily: